OpenEvalProject/evals/manuscripts/elife-46135/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/46135/elife-46135-fig4-v2.jpg)

 **Figure 4.:** (A) Each 96-well plate contained 80 siRNA pools targeting different phosphatases as well as eight negative control wells with non-targeted siRNA and four positive control wells each with siRNA targeting either clathrin heavy chain (CHC) or dynamin-2.
 Three plates covered the entire siRNA library of 240 phosphatases.
 (B) An example of the typical data resulting from this screen.
 EE7 cells were labeled with MG-Bis-SA and incubated with 1 ng/ml EGF for 15 min at 37°C followed by ratiometric imaging as described in ‘Materials and methods’.
 In the top panel, green is the signal from 561 nm excitation (FRET) and red is the signal from 640 nm excitation (MG) and as expected, a clear difference is seen between negative control wells and wells with knockdown of clathrin heavy chain or dynamin-2.
 The heatmap (bottom image) shows the calculated 561/640 ratio.
 (C) Summarized results from siRNA screening presented as a dual-flashlight plot.
 For each well, the average log2 fold change in the 561/640 emission ratio from the median of the negative controls of three independent screen repeats is plotted versus the strictly-standardized mean of the difference (SSMD).
 See Figure 4—source data 1 for all values of the 561/640 ratio and SSMD obtained in three rounds of screening.
-10.7554/eLife.46135.006Figure 4—source data 1.The data are sorted by the extent of the inhibition of FAP-EGFR endocytosis (expressed as average value of the difference from median of controls (non-targeting siRNA); n = 3) from the lowest to highest values.

 The data presented in Figure 4 highlight the effectiveness of the FAP-EGFR-based assay as a high-throughput screen for proteins important in the CME of EGFR.
 EGFR endocytosis has been previously analyzed using high-throughput screens of targeted and whole-genome siRNA libraries (Collinet et al., 2010; Pelkmans et al., 2005).
 These studies used labeled EGF to follow endocytosis of EGFR and a complexed multi-parameter single-cell image analysis to score for the effects of siRNAs.
 These screens were instrumental in identifying several new regulatory processes and proteins, although findings did not advance our understanding of the molecular mechanisms of EGFR endocytosis.
 Importantly, the downstream analysis in those screens required high concentrations of labeled EGF.
 By contrast, the screening approach using a combination of receptor tagging by gene-editing and ratiometric measurements described here is based on monitoring the localization of the endogenous receptor itself.
 Therefore, the FAP-based method allows exquisitely sensitive screening for regulators of the constitutive EGFR endocytosis, and EGFR endocytosis induced by other EGFR ligands, that are technically difficult to label.
 Also, as we are directly and selectively labeling surface EGFR, it can be used to study ligand-independent endocytosis, such as endocytosis induced by activated p38 MAP kinase (Frey et al., 2006; Vergarajauregui et al., 2006; Zwang and Yarden, 2006).